 - Renewable hydro and wind electricity generation displace electricity production from natural gas, which is assumed to be the marginal fossil fuel generator.
-We further assume that wind-generation results in a 5% increase in the energy intensity of the remaining fossil fuel electricity generation mix, due to cycling and ramping effects. - Biomass used for electricity generation in combined heat and power plants (CHP) is assumed to displace electricity production from gas, as the marginal generator. - Biomass used for heat generation in CHP is assumed to displace heat from oil-fired boilers. - Biomass used for co-firing with peat was assumed to displace peat up until 2015.
-From 2016 onwards biomass co-fired with peat is not assumed to achieve CO2 savings, due to the ending of the Public Service Obligation (PSO) support for peat. - Renewable heat energy is assumed to displace heat energy from oil-fired boilers.
+We further assume that wind-generation results in a 5% increase in the energy intensity of the remaining fossil fuel electricity generation mix, due to cycling and ramping effects. - Biomass used for electricity generation in combined heat and power plants (CHP) is assumed to displace electricity production from gas, as the marginal generator. - Biomass used for heat generation in CHP is assumed to displace heat from oil-fired boilers. - Biomass used for co-firing with peat was assumed to displace peat up until 2015, when Public Service Obligation support for peat ended.
+From 2016 electricity generated from burning biomass is assumed to displace electricity generated by natural gas. - Renewable heat energy is assumed to displace heat energy from oil-fired boilers.
 The exception is the use of solid biomass in the wood processing industry.
 In this case we assume that the biomass used does not displace fossil fuel, as biomass has traditionally been used for heat in this sector.
-This is significant because solid biomass used in the wood processing industry accounted for 58% of all renewable heat energy in 2017. - · Renewable liquid biofuels used for transport (biodiesel and biogasoline) displace diesel and petrol. - For combustible renewables, such as solid biomass and liquid biofuels, we use the standard carbon dioxide accounting rules that are used to calculate Ireland's GHG emissions targets.
+This is significant because solid biomass used in the wood processing industry accounted for 58% of all renewable heat energy in 2017. - Renewable liquid biofuels used for transport (biodiesel and biogasoline) displace diesel and petrol. - For combustible renewables, such as solid biomass and liquid biofuels, we use the standard carbon dioxide accounting rules that are used to calculate Ireland's greenhouse gas emissions targets.
 Therefore, as long as a biofuel meets the minimum sustainability requirements set out in the RED, it is counted as zero carbon at the point of combustion.